Please also check our dedicated Indian website

-In the past two years I have visited India three times and the sub-continent is increasingly fascinating me.
+In the past two years (Viv has visited many times since) I have visited India three times and the sub-continent is increasingly fascinating me.
 Last month (Feb 2010) I attended SATTE (the South Asian Tourist & Travel Expo) in Delhi in my desire to broaden my knowledge and become an Indian travel expert.
 Two days of face-to-face discussions with up to 40 Indian wholesalers followed and I learned much about Indian hotels, tours, railway travel, river cruises, hiking trips, national parks and adventure travel.
 Knowledge I hope that will be useful for my clients upon my return to the Southern Highlands.

 One destination I was especially keen to visit was the Ranthambore National Park, home of one of the last surviving tiger populations.
 To my delight, I was able to see two of these magnificent but solitary beasts – the icing on the cake of my visit to India!
 I also saw elephant, jackal, rhesus macaque, sambar and spotted deer, antelope and many other animals and birds, and realise now that Indian National Parks have much to offer those who are interested in wildlife viewing.